AceWiki/AceWiki/README.md

 - University of Chile (2010)
 - University of Malta (2011)
 - University of Gothenburg, Sweden (since 2011)
-- University of Helsinki, Finland (since 2011)
+- University of Helsinki, Finland (2011)

 Repository